CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-5--Propositions-as-Types.lagda.md

 ≡Bool-LEM false = inr tt
 ```

-Using recursion we can prove that observational equality is a
+By pattern matching, we can prove that observational equality is a
 reflexive, symmetric, and transitive relation on Booleans.

 ```